thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	Triggerable.name

 12.4.
-Also, you'll need to add this method at the end of the PlaceDefault class, right below the existing .habitats() method, so that it can tell how many raiders are left:
+Also, you'll need to add a couple of methods at the end of the PlaceDefault class, right below the existing .habitats() method, so that it can tell when and if the player's ship or all the raiders have been destroyed:

+	playable(): Player
+	{
+		return this.entitiesByPropertyName(Playable.name)[0] as Player;
+	}

 	raiders(): Raider[]
 	{